abermejillo/molecular_dynamics_argon/journal.md

 3. @abermejillo implemented the [initialization of the particles velocities](f44ddcde776c63d3378df038a3600f2d4896ae9c) according to a gaussian distribution and analysed it was correct by computing a [density probability function](dbe60d9bb168aa7b3fb4418ac4043e082581a361).
 4. @mserraperalta implemented the [rescaling of the velocities](9e211f71a1801dac2880b04aa339a47baf336905) until the system is thermalised to a given temperature
 5. @abermejillo investigated on implementing an adaptive step, but this has not given fruitful results so far.
 We might still look into it during week 4.
-6. @dbedialaunetar implemented a function to compute the [specific heat](066122def1e0b341e5458a4177a4dafa287eccc5) and @mserraperalta implemented a function to compute the [pair correlation](7cca72c9242b23417eed285e2a954f5155109d48).
+6. @dbedialaunetar implemented a function to compute the [specific heat](066122def1e0b341e5458a4177a4dafa287eccc5) and @mserraperalta implemented a function to compute the [pair correlation](7618162af91439ab11f3ba26bc8d122eb30a0471).

 Along the way we did more commits that correspond to solving mistakes and typos as well as including functionalities for plotting and saving data in csv files.

 **Results and comments**

 All of the milestones have been completed succesfully.
 Our code already worked for more than 2 particles (Milestone 1).
-The velocity-Verlet was also already implemented and we had a function to analyse the energy of the system.
-Comparing the two algorithms we come across the following figure
+The velocity-Verlet was also already implemented, and we had a function to analyse the energy of the system.
+Comparing the two algorithms we come across the following figure, which is a simulation of two particles with same initial conditions, same runtime, and number of steps.

 Euler algorithm             |  Verlet algorithm :-------------------------:|:-------------------------:
 ![alt text](results/W3_energy_Euler.png) |  ![alt text](results/W3_energy_Verlet.png)

 We can see how for the Euler algorithm energy is not conserved when a particle goes 'inside' other, that is, when the potential increases and the gradient blows off.
 The velocity-Verlet algorithm, however, manages to keep the total energy of the system constant.
 We also simulated the trajectories of two particles with both algorithms so that we can see in real space how the two algorithms lead to different time evolutions.
+Here the blue particles correspond to the Euler algorithm and the red ones to the velocity-Verlet algorithm.

 ![Sample Video](results/W3_movie_Verlet_Euler.gif)